leouieda/website/blog/gmt-python-design.md

 ---
 title: "Design ideas and goals for the GMT Python interface"
 date: 2017-03-29
-thumbnail: gmt-python-design.png
-layout: post
-tags: pygmt
 ---

-As you may already know, I'm away on a [postdoct writing a Python interface for the Generic Mapping Tools][/blog/hawaii-gmt-postdoc].
+As you may already know, I'm away on a [postdoct writing a Python interface for the Generic Mapping Tools](/blog/hawaii-gmt-postdoc.html).
 Recently, I started laying out our goals for the project and some of my design ideas.
-This all lives on the [GenericMappingTools/gmt-python](https://github.com/GenericMappingTools/gmt-python) Github repository, which is where the code will eventually be as well.
+This all lives on the [GenericMappingTools/gmt-python](https://github.com/GenericMappingTools/gmt-python) GitHub repository, which is where the code will eventually be as well.
 I thought it would be good to post it here as well to have a snapshot of this phase of the project for future reference.

-I have also submitted a [talk proposal for Scipy 2017 about the project][/blog/scipy2017-proposal-gmt].
+I have also submitted a [talk proposal for Scipy 2017 about the project](/blog/scipy2017-proposal-gmt.html).

 ---

-# Goals
+## Goals

 * Provide access to GMT modules from Python using the GMT C API (no system calls).